 - One-off campaigns vs. multi-part sequences

 Testing the cadence and timing helps ensure your message lands when your audience is most receptive.
+For seasonal planning, consult a direct mail calendar to align your tests with key retail peaks.

 How to Set Up an Effective A/B Test in Direct Mail